shashankpritam/Insertion-Bias-TE/Validation_7_Insertion_Bias.md

 ![Validation Plot B](images/2023_06_29_Validation_7b.png)

-This plot is same as before except the Mean of all obeserved Average Cluster Insertion for all 100 replicate is plotted.
+This plot visualizes the mean of Average Cluster Insertion across various Insertion Bias levels, with error bars indicating standard deviation.
+Unlike previous plot's individual data points, this representation provides a concise summary of the data (mean), making it easier to discern overall trends and reducing the impact of outliers.
+The expected values are depicted by a dashed red line.

 ```python
 import plotly.graph_objects as go